Published: April 14, 2026 | Last Updated: May 2026 | Category: 3D Printer Reviews | By Review3DPrinting.com

 - Heat Mode: Warms the inside of the printer up to 65°C — perfect for stronger materials like ABS or ASA that can crack or warp in a cold environment

-As a beginner, you’ll probably start with PLA, but it’s reassuring to know the machine can grow with your skills.
+As a beginner, you will probably start with PLA, but it is reassuring to know the machine can grow with your skills.

 3. Smart Sensors — The Machine Watches Itself